-Top Interior Design Trends for Modern Kerala Homes in 2025
+Top Interior Design Trends for Modern Kerala Homes in 2026

 Nature-Inspired Interiors Are Here to Stay

 Nature-inspired styles such as biophilic design are increasingly becoming popular as they transform the interiors of Keralite homes by adding natural elements.
-In Kerala, this style fits well as the focus on outdoor connection gels and is enhanced by the region's natural surroundings.
+In Kerala, this style fits well with the focus on outdoor connection gels and is enhanced by the region's natural surroundings.

 • Think indoor plants, large windows, and natural ventilation that let the outdoors pour into your interiors.